maykinmedia/objects-api/docs/installation/config.md

 # Environment configuration reference

-Open Personen can be ran both as a Docker container or directly on a VPS or dedicated server.
+The Objects and Objecttypes API can be ran both as a Docker container or directly on a VPS or dedicated server.
 It relies on other services, such as database and cache backends, which can be configured through environment variables.